netlify/netlify-plugin-gatsby/README.md

 functions wrapper it will run via `netlify dev`.
 You should be sure to run `netlify build` first, so that the wrappers are generated and the functions copied across.

+## Background and Scheduled Functions

+In order to use [Background](https://docs.netlify.com/functions/background-functions/) or [Scheduled](https://docs.netlify.com/netlify-labs/experimental-features/scheduled-functions/) Functions in your Gatsby project, you will need to create a `netlify/functions` directory at the root of the project, and put the Functions in there.

+Once that's completed, the Background or Scheduled Function can be invoked like an ordinary Gatsby function.